UCLA-TBP/tbp-mailing/README.md

   * `make run`: Starts the relevant containers
   * `make stop`: Stops the relevant containers
   * `make clean`: Stops and removes the relevant containers
-  * `make clear`: Removes the relevant containers, networks, and volumes (stored mail)
+  * `make clear`: Removes the relevant containers, networks, and volumes (stored mail and logs)

 ## Config